hanami/guides/content/v2.3/introduction/building-an-api.md

 With this parser in place, the `book` key from the JSON body will be available in the action via `request.params[:book]`.

-Before we can update our action, we must first add a method to our book repo to create new books:
+First, let's add a method to our book repo to create new books:

 ```ruby
 # app/repos/book_repo.rb